For a real summer chill out, travel to some of Europe's best beaches by train.

-Costa Brava, Spain by train
+Costa Brava, Catalonia

 The journey south from Barcelona to Alicante is also recommended as one or our great coastal train trips.
 From the Catalan capital, to the Roman city of Tarragona and the more sedate Valencia, the train hugs the coast, offering fantastic views of the Iberian Sea and white sandy beaches below.

 Sestri Levante, Liguria, Italy